-Ways to Build Trust into Your Business So You Can Charge More
+5 Ways to Build Trust in Your Business (And Charge More)

-That’s why it’s important to build trust into your business from the get-go.
+That’s why it’s important to build trust in your business from the get-go.

 When you gain prospects’ trust, you get: